Jomsaruj/refactoring/README.md

 #### What is refactoring

-Refactoring is the process to modifying the existing code, without changing the external functionality.
+Refactoring is the process to modify the existing code, without changing the external functionality.

+#### Why refactoring

+* Code is changed during development process.
+* Improve the code, because your first version of code is not always the best.